GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 ./istioctl x create-remote-secret \
 --name=${CLUSTER_1} > secret-kubeconfig-${CLUSTER_1}.yaml
 ```
-2. Apply the secret to cluster 2, so it can read service endpoints from cluster 1
+1. Apply the secret to cluster 2, so it can read service endpoints from cluster 1
 ```console
 kubectl --context=${CTX_2} -n istio-system apply -f secret-kubeconfig-${CLUSTER_1}.yaml
 ```
-3. In a similar manner, creates a secret that grants access to the Kube API Server for cluster 2
+1. In a similar manner, create a secret that grants access to the Kube API Server for cluster 2
 ```console
 ./istioctl x create-remote-secret \
 --name=${CLUSTER_2} > secret-kubeconfig-${CLUSTER_2}.yaml
 ```
-2. Apply the secret to cluster 1, so it can read service endpoints from cluster 2
+1. Apply the secret to cluster 1, so it can read service endpoints from cluster 2
 ```console
 kubectl --context=${CTX_1} -n istio-system apply -f secret-kubeconfig-${CLUSTER_2}.yaml
 ```